 Sex, money and power are three elements that affect all relationships at one time or another; sometimes with devastating outcomes.
-Consider the successful male executive with an ongoing extramarital affair or the husband who travels for business and takes advantage of out-of-town sexual opportunities.
+Consider the successful executive with an ongoing extramarital affair or the spouse who travels for business and takes sexual advantage while working out-of-town.

 Traumatic childhood experiences can set in motion unhealthy attachments to sex, love, money and power.
 Adult life consequences result in an over and/or under-valuing of these and other compensations for a low self-worth.
-As a result of these unhealthy beliefs around sex, love and money there is a strong potential for addictions, depression, anxiety, unresolved trauma, and attachment disorders in adult life related to:
+As a result of these unhealthy beliefs there is a strong potential for addictions, depression, anxiety, unresolved trauma, and attachment disorders in adult life related to: